SLISEMAP: Supervised dimensionality reduction through local explanations: Declarations

 \section{Declarations}

-{\bf Funding:} Computational resources provided by \citeauthor{fcgi}. ~Anton Björklund is supported by the Doctoral Programme in Computer Science at University of Helsinki, and Jarmo Mäkelä is supported by Academy of Finland (decision 320182).\\ {\bf Conflict of interest:} The authors declare that they have no conflicts of interest.\\ {\bf Ethical considerations:} This paper is computational in nature, does not involve any human participants, and has no other ethical concerns.\\ {\bf Consent for participation and publication:} Not applicable.\\ {\bf Data availability:} All datasets found in this paper can be downloaded from \url{openml.org}.\\ {\bf Code availability:} The source code for the algorithm and all the experiments are available from Github,\footnote{The Github repository will be published when the paper is accepted.}\\ {\bf Authors' contributions:} The authors, Anton Björklund, Jarmo Mäkelä, and Kai Puolamäki, have all contributed to all parts of the research (theory, experiments, and writing).\\
+{\bf Funding:} Computational resources provided by \citeauthor{fcgi}. ~Anton Björklund is supported by the Doctoral Programme in Computer Science at University of Helsinki, and Jarmo Mäkelä is supported by Academy of Finland (decision 320182).\\ {\bf Conflict of interest:} The authors declare that they have no conflicts of interest.\\ {\bf Ethical considerations:} This paper is computational in nature, it uses only synthetic or previously published reference datasets, does not involve any human participants, and has no other outstanding ethical concerns.\\ {\bf Consent for participation and publication:} Not applicable.\\ {\bf Data availability:} All datasets found in this paper can be downloaded from \href{https://openml.org}{\url{openml.org}}.\\ {\bf Code availability:} The source code for the algorithm and all the experiments are available under an open source MIT License from GitHub \citep{bjorklund2022slisemapgithub}.\\ {\bf Authors' contributions:} The authors Anton Björklund, Jarmo Mäkelä, and Kai Puolamäki have all contributed to all parts of the research (theory, experiments, and writing).\\